 Set in the beautiful south Cotswolds, the market town of Stroud sits at the meeting point of five valleys, overlooked by Rodborough Common with walks and stunning views over the town.
-There’s a lively and creative feel here, that has born writers like Laurie Lee and attracted artists and crafts makers to the town, with a book festival and plenty of cultural activities.
+There’s a lively and creative feel here, that has born writers like Laurie Lee and attracted artists and crafts makers to the town, with a book festival and plenty of cultural things to do in Stroud.

-On Saturday when we visited the farmer’s market was in full swing, with artisan foods from the local area and the smell of sizzling bacon in the air (organic and sustainable of course!)
+We decided to visit Stroud on Saturday when the farmer’s market was in full swing, with artisan foods from the local area and the smell of sizzling bacon in the air (organic and sustainable of course!)
 We explored the fascinating industrial heritage, the canals that once connected Bristol with London and supported hundreds of mills making wooden cloth to keep the army in uniforms.
-Read on for all the things to do when you visit Stroud and where to stay in the south Cotswolds.
+Read on for where to stay and all the things to do in the Cotswolds.

 After a fun evening at 5 Valleys Aparthotel, we set off into Stroud on Saturday morning, to explore the famous farmer’s market in the town centre.
 The market runs from The Shambles in the shadow of St Laurence Parish Church, crossing the pedestrianised High Street and running down Union Street to the Cornhill Market Place where we found the Farmer’s Market.

 The Stroud market is a mecca for foodies and draws shoppers from throughout the Cotswolds.
-It’s a fun Saturday morning outing to browse and taste your way around the stalls, chatting to the artizan producers, buy some tasty hot food for brunch and perhaps catch up with friends for a chat in one of the local cafes.
+It’s a fun Saturday morning outing and everyone’s favorite tip for what to do in Stroud.
+Browse and taste your way around the stalls, chat to the artizan producers, buy some tasty hot food for brunch and perhaps catch up with friends for a chat in one of the local cafes.

 In the Shambles Market, which was once the area of butcher’s blocks and meat hooks, there’s now a covered market hall housing crafts, collectibles and vintage stalls.
 You might even hear the sound of a vinyl record playing from one of the stalls.